Motorcycle racing: Motocross

 Motocross (or MX) is the direct equivalent of road racing, but off-road, a number of bikes racing on a closed circuit.
 Motocross circuits are constructed on a variety of non-tarmac surfaces such as dirt, sand, mud, grass, etc., and tend to incorporate elevation changes either natural or artificial.
 Advances in motorcycle technology, especially suspension, have led to the predominance of circuits with added "jumps" on which bikes can get airborne.
 Motocross has another noticeable difference from road racing, in that starts are done en masse, with the riders alongside each other.
 Up to 40 riders race into the first corner, and sometimes there is a separate award for the first rider through (see holeshot).
 The winner is the first rider across the finish line, generally after a given amount of time or laps or a combination.

 Motocross has a plethora of classes based upon machine displacement (ranging from 50cc 2-stroke youth machines up to 250cc two-stroke and 450cc four-stroke), age of competitor, ability of competitor, sidecars, quads/ATVs, and machine age (classic for pre-1965/67, Twinshock for bikes with two shock absorbers, etc.).

 Supercross

 Supercross (or SX) is simply indoor motocross.
-Supercross is more technical and rhythm like to riders.
+Supercross is more technical and rhythmic for riders.
 Typically situated in a variety of stadiums and open or closed arenas, it is notable for its numerous jumps.
 In North America, this has been turned into an extremely popular spectator sport, filling large baseball, soccer, and football stadiums, leading to Motocross being now termed the "outdoors".
-However, in Europe it is less popular sport, as the predominant focus there is on Motocross.
+However, in Europe it is a less popular sport, as the predominant focus there is on Motocross.